rbontekoe/BAWJ/docs/src/appendix.md

 ## Dockerfile

+Prerequisites
+- Your computer OS is Ubuntu 18.04.
+- You have installed Dockerversion version 0.18.0 or higher.

 If you have installed Docker, you can create a Docker `Image` from a Dockerfile.
-From this image you can create [Docker containers](https://www.docker.com/resources/what-container).
+From an image you can create [Docker containers](https://www.docker.com/resources/what-container).

 ```docker
 FROM "jupyter/minimal-notebook"